syslogic/google-apps-script/README.md

 b) add the `OAuth2 for Apps Script` library: `1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF`.

-c) upload the service account configuration file to your Google Drive.
+c) upload the service account configuration file to your Google Drive (to be downloaded from https://console.cloud.google.com/project/_/iam-admin and then uploaded to https://drive.google.com).

 d) adjust the script according to the filename of the configuration file.

 ## Reference